M.L.A., University of Pennsylvania (1991)

 Mathur and da Cunha have received many awards in their career and are regularly invited to present their work and ideas in academic and professional forums in the US and abroad.
 In May of 2017 they presented at the GIDEST (Graduate Institute for Design, Ethnography, & Social Thought) seminar at the New School, NY, and in November they will be keynote speakers at the IFLA (International Federation of Landscape Architects) Conference in Bangkok.

-Most recently Mathur and da Cunha are recipients of a Pew Fellowship Grant for 2017.
+Mathur and da Cunha were recipients of a Pew Fellowship Grant for 2017.
 The Fellowship was awarded in recognition of their collaborative work that imagines new possibilities for design of the built environment and challenges the lines separating land and water, urban and rural, formal and informal environments, among others.
-The award also acknowledged their work-in-progress for a multimedia exhibition currently titled ‘The Ocean of Rain,’ and da Cunha’s forthcoming book The Invention of Rivers: Alexander’s Eye and Ganga’s Descent (PennPress, 2018).
+The award also acknowledged their work-in-progress for a multimedia exhibition currently titled ‘The Ocean of Rain,’ and da Cunha’s book The Invention of Rivers: Alexander’s Eye and Ganga’s Descent (PennPress, 2018).

 Video: Anuradha Mathur & Dilip da Cunha - Wetness Everywhere

 Mumbai Studio 2007, 2009 (part 1 & part 2) 2010